diem/dip/lips/lip-8.md

 This LIP describes two independent phases of a payment - pre-approval and auth/capture.

-The first one (pre-approval) may be canceled by each side (buyer or seller). a reasonable scenario is when a consumer wishes to cancel a subscription (buyer cancel) or asks a merchant app to remove the user wallet from the list of payment methods (seller cancel).
+The first one (pre-approval) may be canceled by either side (buyer or seller).
+A reasonable scenario is when a consumer wishes to cancel a subscription (buyer cancel) or asks a merchant app to remove the user wallet from the list of payment methods (seller cancel).

 The second (authorization) could be canceled only by the biller (merchant) as it holds a guarantee of funds availability if requested.
-This has no reason to be canceled by the buyer. a request for such cancellation from the buyer should be rejected.
+This has no reason to be canceled by the buyer.
+A request for such cancellation from the buyer should be rejected.